cicada-lang/cicada-solo/notes/inductive-datatype.md

 - What about non strict positive recursions?
 How will them read like?

-# Mathematical induction in constructive

-The informations provided to induction eliminator, allow us to construct proofs of the motive for any element of the type.
+Also note that the informations provided to induction eliminator, allow us to construct proofs of the motive for any element of the type.

 # Examples